jantoebes/knowledge/articles-cloud.md

 ## How to overcome value gap?
 - Technical evolution and organizational evolution can feed each other in a virtuous cycle. more transparency, perhaps through better metrics, allows better decision-making and optimizing for value generated.
 - From IT Proxy Metrics to Business Metrics
 - From Broad to Deep.
+Like the game Battleship.
 In the beginning, you place a few exploratory probes somewhat randomly.
 Once you score a few hits, you develop a strategy to methodically probe for more insight.
 - It is normal.
 Shifting gears in a car.

 <p align="center"><img height=200 src="images/bb8f902cb371a4d5088b76414b8917d317c0387f6be7d6632165f56b54a1dd79.png"/></p>